 About Camp Flix

-Now entering its eleventh year, Camp Flix is Atlanta's premiere movie camp -- a one-week, real-world experience immersed in the craft of filmmaking.
+Now entering its twelfth year, Camp Flix is Atlanta's premiere movie camp -- a one-week, real-world experience immersed in the craft of filmmaking.
 This summer program, offering both Overnight and Day Camp options, introduces kids, ages 11 to 17, to the techniques, language and process of filmmaking and acting.
 From the idea pitch to the final cut, campers will get hands-on instruction in the crafts of both filmmaking and acting, all taught by industry professionals.
 Kids form small film crews to turn their creative concepts into high-quality digital shorts.
 The campers will learn from industry experts how to market and distribute their own projects, and every camper will walk the red carpet as their movies are screened at a Hollywood-style Friday night gala premiere.

 Camp Flix is designed for kids with varying levels of experience, from those who have never picked up a camera, to those who have already been making their own short films.
 Our instructors who are working film professionals will insure that all kids, no matter how much experience, will upgrade their filmmaking skills by the end of the week.